 Things in my life were going a certain way and I was content and genuinely happy but suddenly, said things came to a halt which resulted in me being low-key off balance.
 I constantly found myself over-thinking, asking a multitude of questions, and contemplating life in general.

-One thing I’ve learnt is that life comes at you hard and fast and I’m sure in the not-so-distant future, I’ll look back on these past few weeks and wonder what even was overwhelming me.
-Either that, or i’ll realise that the things I cried over don’t really amount to anything (in the grand scheme of things).
+One thing I’ve learnt is that life comes at you hard and fast and I’m sure in the not-so-distant future, I’ll look back on these past few weeks and wonder why I was so overwhelmed.
+Either that, or I’ll realise that the things I cried over don’t really amount to anything (in the grand scheme of things).
 That’s the beauty of life.
 With enough time and focus on your passions, everything tends to get better because you’re living for you.
 There’s a quote that was a bit tough to come to terms with (because I was still a bit stuck on my previous ‘happiness’ and ‘contentedness’ before things shifted) which reads:

 “At some point you just have to let go of what you thought should happen and live in what is happening.”